Kyrylo Siheyev

-Kyrylo Romanovych Siheyev (Кирило Романович Сігеєв; born 16 May 2004) is a Ukrainian professional footballer who plays as a central midfielder for Slovak side Tatran Prešova, on loan from Shakhtar Donetsk.
+Kyrylo Romanovych Siheyev (Кирило Романович Сігеєв; born 16 May 2004) is a Ukrainian professional footballer who plays as a central midfielder for Kudrivka, on loan from Shakhtar Donetsk.

 Club career

 Shakhtar Donetsk

 Born in Horlivka, Donetsk Oblast, Siheyev is a product of the nearby Shakhtar Donetsk academy.
 He played several seasons in the Ukrainian Premier League Reserves.

 Loan to FC Oleksandriya

 In March 2023 went on loan to Oleksandriya in the Ukrainian Premier League.
 He made his league debut for Oleksandriya as a substitute against Dnipro-1 on 4 March.

 Loan to FC Chornomorets Odesa

 In August 2024 he went on loan to Ukrainian Premier League side FC Chornomorets Odesa.

+Loan to FC Kudrivka

+On 2 August 2026, he was loaned to Kudrivka.

 International career

 On 6 March 2024, Siheyev was called up by Ruslan Rotan to the Ukraine Olympic football team preliminary squad as a preparation to the 2024 Summer Olympics.

 In June 2024, he took part in the Maurice Revello Tournament in France with Ukraine.
 He wins the competition by beating Ivory Coast in final.